Our Training

 B. Training

-All law enforcement officers with this department are required to attend annual education training that shall include, but not be limited to, training relevant to racial or other biased-based policing.
+1. All law enforcement officers with this department are required to attend annual and, upon hire, entry level biased-based policing training.
+The training shall include, but is not be limited to, the recognition and rejection of racial, or other biased-based policing and the legal implications of biased based policing.
 Use of distance learning technology is allowed for this training.
+(KLEAP 1.2.6)

 C. Public Notice